-We gaped at him, mystified.
+We gaped at him, mystifled.

-"Burned out!" said Drake.
-"Every damned one of them --burned out.
+"BURNED out!" said Drake.
+"Every damned one of them-burned out.

+D damned one of them-burned out.
 What were they, after all?
 A lot of living dynamos.
-Dynamotors--rather.
+Dynamotors-rather.
 And all of a sudden they had too much juice turned on.
-Bang went their insulations --whatever they were.
+Bang went their insulations -whatever they were.

 "Bang went they.
-Burned out--short circuited.
+Burned out-short circuited.
 I don't pretend to know why or how.
 Nonsense!
 I do know.
-The cones were some kind of immensely concentrated force-electric, magnetic; either or both or more.
-I myself believe that they were probably solid--in a way of speaking --coronium.
+The cones' were some kind of immensely concentrated force-electric, magnetic; either or both or more.
+I myself believe that they were probably solid-in a way of speaking-coronium.

-"If about twenty of the greatest scientists the world has ever known are right, coronium is--well, call it curdled energy.
+"If about twenty of the greatest scientists in the world has ever known are right, coronium is-well, call it curdled energy.
 The electric potentiality of Niagara in a pin point of dust of yellow fire.
-All right--they or IT lost control.
+All right-they or it lost control.
 Every pin point swelled out into a Niagara.
-And as it did so, it expanded from a controlled dust dot to an uncontrolled cataract--in other words, its energy was unleashed and undammed.
+And as it did so, it expanded from a controlled dust dot to an uncontrolled cataract-in other words, its energy was unleashed and undammed.

-"Very well--what followed?
-What HAD to follow?
-Every living battery of block and globe and spike was supercharged and went--blooey.
+"Very well-what followed?
+What had to follow?
+Every living battery of block and globe and spike was super-charged and went-blooey.
 The valley must have been some sweet little volcano while that short circuiting was going on.
-All right--let's go down and see what it did to your unclimbable slide and unscalable walls, Ventnor.
+All right-let's go down and see what it did to your unclimbable slide and unscalable walls, Ventnor.
 I'm not sure we won't be able to get out that way."